 Master of Business Administration courses are offered on weekday evenings and in a year-round weekend format.
 Weekend courses are offered on Saturday and Sunday every third or fourth weekend, five times per trimester.
-Courses are offered on the main campus in Wilkes-Barre, the Bartonsville location in the Poconos, and in Mesa, Arizona.
+Courses are offered on the main campus in Wilkes-Barre, and in Mesa, Arizona.

 Applications are invited from individuals who have earned undergraduate or graduate degrees in any discipline or field of study.
-To be considered for admission, the applicant must meet the following minimum requirements:
+To be considered for admission, the applicant must submit the following to the Graduate Admissions Office: